danasalh/Beit-Berl-Academic-College-s-Social-Engagement-Unit-/README.md

  organizations

 ### 🎯 **Project Goal**
-he goal of this project is to develop a **digital system** that will streamline and enhance the management of student volunteer activities.
+The goal of this project is to develop a **digital system** that will streamline and enhance the management of student volunteer activities.

 ### 🚀 **The System Will:**